mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/README.md

 It also consists of the below Third-party microservices:

-- [MediaMTX Server](https://hub.docker.com/r/bluenviron/mediamtx) is a real-time media server and media proxy that allows to publish webrtc stream.
+- [MediaMTX Server](https://hub.docker.com/r/bluenviron/mediamtx) is a real-time media server and media proxy that allows publishing webrtc stream.
 - [Coturn Server](https://hub.docker.com/r/coturn/coturn) is a media traffic NAT traversal server and gateway.
 - [Open telemetry Collector](https://hub.docker.com/r/otel/opentelemetry-collector-contrib) is a set of receivers, exporters, processors, connectors for Open Telemetry.
 - [Prometheus](https://hub.docker.com/r/prom/prometheus) is a systems and service monitoring system used for viewing Open Telemetry.
-- [Postgres](https://hub.docker.com/_/postgres) is object-relational database system that provides reliability and data integrity.
+- [Postgres](https://hub.docker.com/_/postgres) is an object-relational database system that provides reliability and data integrity.
-- [Minio](https://hub.docker.com/r/minio/minio) is high performance object storage that is API compatible with Amazon S3 cloud storage service.
+- [Minio](https://hub.docker.com/r/minio/minio) is a high performance object storage that is API compatible with Amazon S3 cloud storage service.